-Rosemary: I think my novels are very relevent to 2011.
-My novel "Mission Mururoa" highlights radionuclides leaking into the Pacific Ocean from a Greenpeace warning many years ago.
-Imagine, if they are leaking and are being added to the ones from the Fukashima disaster.
+Rosemary: I think my novels are very relevent to today.
+My novel "The Great Canadian Adventure" spoke of "cultural genocide" before the Truth and Reconciliation Commission did.
+"Mission Mururoa" highlights radionuclides leaking into the Pacific Ocean from a Greenpeace warning many years ago.
+Imagine, if they are leaking and are being added to the ones from the Japanese Nuclear Reactor disaster.
 My novel Journey Great Barrier Reef warns of a Cyanide spill, also into the Pacific Ocean, from a Greenpeace warning.
 Add 600,00 pounds of Cyanide to the radionuclide mix and you have a potential for great damage.

-"Alaska Now" is about The Alaska Native Wildlife Refuge and the attitudes of oil executives who value money more than wildlife or eco-systems, given the horrendous Gulf Oil Spill.
+"Alaska Now" is about The Alaska Native Wildlife Refuge.
+It and "At Eagle's Edge" tell much about the attitudes of oil executives who value money more than wildlife or eco-systems, given the horrendous Gulf Oil Spill.
 One in the Arctic if they drill off shore will be even more disastrous.
 So much for Engineer assurances they have everything under control.
 What happened with the Gulf spill and the Japan Nuclear Plant.
 Such arrogance.